mikimer/LoRa/README.md

 ### mDot
 [ ![](assets/button_mDot_firmware.png) ](assets/mDot_9600_baud.bin?raw=true)

 By default, the Multitech mDot is configured to communicate with AT commands at a 115200 baud rate.
-However, we found that errors happened between the mDot and the Arduino when they tried to communitacte that fast, so [here's firmware](assets/mDot_9600_baud.bin?raw=true) with a slower 9600 baud rate, which works much better.
+However, we found that errors happened between the mDot and the Arduino when they tried to communitacte that fast, so [here's firmware](assets/mDot_9600_baud.bin?raw=true) (a .bin file) with a slower 9600 baud rate, which works much better.

 Mount the mDot on the mDot USB developer board and then plug it into the USB port on your computer.
 On a MacBook it's simple to load the firmware: you drag & drop the .bin file into the mDot's disk image. _(We haven't done this on a Windows PC.
 If Windows is different, please let us know how you loaded the mDot firmware and we'll update the instructions here.)_

 ![](assets/mDot_dev_board.jpg)

 ### Register the mDot with Senet and get identifiers
 You'll need to register the mDot with Senet to get identifiers for the Arduino sketch.
-First, go to the [Senet portal](https://app.senetco.com/senetdev/main.aspx) and register your device by providing the device ID and nicknamen (similar to what you did with the NorAm mote).
+First, go to the [Senet portal](https://app.senetco.com/senetdev/main.aspx) and register your device by providing the device ID and nickname (similar to what you did with the NorAm mote).
 Next, click on the mDot name to open a webpage with the mDot's information and then follow these steps:

 1. Click on the gear to open the menu.
 2. Click on `Device Edit` to reveal the `Device Setup/Edit` sub-menu.